The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Museums in any city are an ideal opportunity for further education about a city’s proud history.

 It’s no different in Kuching which has three separate museums in the same vicinity.
 However, in my visit, most museums were receiving a makeover and weren’t open to the public.

 However, when the museums reopen in late 2019 – early 2020, there is no excuse not to explore the detailed history of Sarawak.

 Sarawak State Museum

-Established in 1891, The Sarawak Museum is the oldest museum in Borneo and known to be one of the best museums in all of ASEAN.
+Established in 1891, The Sarawak Museum is the oldest in Borneo and known to be one of the best museums in all of ASEAN.

 Upon reopening, check out the stunning architectural building of the museum and explore the historical relics and artefacts of Sarawak.

 Sarawak Art Museum